 --retryflag controls whether failed function calls are automatically retried.
 See Retrying event-driven functions for more information.

 The Eventarc documentation contains examples of specifying event filters for different types of events.
-See Create a trigger using gcloud.
+For more information, follow the instructions when creating a trigger for a specific provider, event type, and destination.

 If you are deploying using the Google Cloud console, you must select 2nd gen as your environment.
 Then you can configure an Eventarc trigger in the Trigger section.